runsascoded/gsmo/README.md

 # cron
 Runner for simple directory-based "modules", suitable for crontab, that tracks runs in git

 It's not necessarily a good idea to use this instead of e.g. Docker containers; the main thing it provides is a particular way of storing/tracking runs (and changes between runs) in `git`.
+It's also much lighter-weight than Docker (though more brittle as a result).

 ## "Modules"
 A "module" is a git repository containing a `run.sh` script that is designed to be run regularly / on an interval (e.g. in a user's `crontab`).